huahaiy/talks/conj2018/PITCHME.md

 ---

-### Weaknesses of Data Driven vs Symbolic Systems
+### Trade-offs

-Data driven
+- Data driven
-  - Easy to defeat/abuse by adversaries
+  - Easy to defeat/abuse by adversaries (e.g. Tay)
-    - Tay
   - Hard to debug and bend it to the creator's will
   - By design, unlikely to be fixable

-Symbolic
+- Symbolic
   - Easy to build rigid/brittle systems
   - Hard to develop, for it is hard for human to think like machines
   - Fixable with *enough* human efforts